peterdobbs77/daily-coding/fb_elevationMap_waterVolume/README.md

 ## Implementation

 So I got a little distracted by overcomplicating the system, but I took a step back and figured it out.
 First, we can't start collecting water until we hit a maximum point, or a wall taller than the next space.
-But, we also can't collect water in that full space if there isn't another wall of same or greater height following that wall.
+So we can identify that local maxima are important for solving this problem.

+We can start by looping until we reach a local maximum.
+Then, we start adding the difference between that local maximum and the next wall element.
+When we reach a maximum point greater than the previous local maximum, that becomes the new height for determining the difference.
+This is flawed since if the global maximum is unique and occurs very early in the array, then we will always be adding an extra amount to the sum.